bf-h2o/covid-19_interpretable_model/README.md

 The top biomarkers are selected to build a decision-tree providing a 91% accuracy in clinical outcome determination with a good temporal window.

+The code for cleaning the data, training the models and plotting the results is available under the form of an R notebook: "covid-19_glmnet_model.Rmd"

+The training and testing data sets are available as .csv files "time_series_375_prerpocess_en.csv" and "time_series_test_110_preprocess_en.csv"

 The results are similar to the ones obtained by Li-Yan et al. We thank them for making their data accessible to the scientific community.